-A parent or guardian is not responsible for a child's act if the child has been legally emancipated or is married.
+A parent or guardian is not responsible for a child's act if the child is married or has been legally emancipated.
 Emancipation is a legal proceeding in which the juvenile court has declared that a minor over 16 can legally live on his or her own and enjoy many adult rights and responsibilities.
 (Your child cannot be "emancipated" without using this proceeding.)

 Foster parents do not have financial or legal responsibility for the intentional, destructive acts of the foster children in their care, and may make their own claim to the Oregon Department of Human Services (DHS) for damages to themselves or their property caused by the actions of the foster children in their care.

 Oregon law provides that if a child is under age 18, not married or emancipated and commits an intentional or reckless act that damages property or injures someone, a custodial parent or guardian is usually legally responsible only for the actual damages caused by the acts of the child.
 This means that the injured party must show the out-of-pocket expenses incurred to repair damage caused by the minor child, such as medical bills to treat an injury caused by the child.

 There is no limit to the custodial parent or guardian’s liability if a minor child is responsible for damaging school district property, has stolen merchandise, or has taken agricultural produces.
 In these situations, the owner of the damaged or stolen property can recover the actual cost of repair or replacement of the property from the parent or guardian.
 Parents can also be held liable for a penalty of no less than $100 and no more than $250 in addition to the value of merchandise shoplifted or agricultural produce taken.